C-GLISp: Preference-Based Global Optimization under Unknown Constraints with Applications to Controller Calibration: Optimization Benchmarks

-Table~\ref{tab:Benchmarks_result} reports the results obtained by running a Monte-Carlo simulation with 100 runs of C-GLISp, GLISp and PBO, to obtain statistically significant results.
+Table~\ref{tab:Benchmarks_result} reports the results obtained by running a Monte-Carlo simulation with 100 runs of C-GLISp, GLISp, and PBO to obtain statistically significant results.
 One of such runs of C-GLISp on all three numerical benchmarks is depicted in Fig.~\ref{fig:benchmark_one_test}.
-Fig.~\ref{fig:100_tests_result_dist} shows the distribution over $100$ runs of the percentage difference between the achieved and the true optimum.
-The results show that C-GLISp can find a near-optimal solution more frequently than GLISp and PBO.
+Table~\ref{tab:100_tests_result_dist} displays the distribution over 100 runs of the percentage difference between the achieved feasible solutions and the true constrained optimum.
+Overall, the results from Table~\ref{tab:Benchmarks_result} and~\ref{tab:100_tests_result_dist} show that C-GLISp can find a feasible near-optimal solution more frequently than GLISp and PBO.

 From the results on the benchmark function MBC, where the feasibility set $\domainHARD$ covers roughly one-third of the domain $\domain$ (cf. Fig.~\ref{fig:benchmark_one_test}), the performance of GLISp and C-GLISp are comparable.
-They always terminate the search with a feasible optimum (100 out of 100 runs), with around 68$\%$ of them located within 5$\%$ difference from the global solution (Fig.~\ref{fig:100_tests_result_dist}).
-On the other hand, PBO computes a feasible optimum in 91 runs, but with only around 39$\%$ within 5$\%$ difference (Fig.~\ref{fig:100_tests_result_dist}).
+They always terminate the search with a feasible optimum (100 out of 100 runs), with 67$\%$ and 69$\%$ of them, respectively, located within 5$\%$ difference from the global solution (Table~\ref{tab:100_tests_result_dist}).
+On the other hand, PBO computes a feasible optimum in 91 runs, but with only around 39$\%$ within 5$\%$ difference (Table~\ref{tab:100_tests_result_dist}).
 When the constraint is more complex such as the one in CHC, the majority of the optima computed by C-GLISp (96 out of 100 runs) are feasible.
-In comparison, only 66 and 33 runs by GLISp and PBO, respectively, terminate with a feasible solution (Fig.~\ref{fig:CHC_100_tests}).
+In comparison, only 66 and 33 runs by GLISp and PBO, respectively, terminate with a feasible solution (Table~\ref{tab:Benchmarks_result} and Fig.~\ref{fig:CHC_100_tests}).
 From Fig.~\ref{fig:benchmark_one_test}, it is also observed that, for the test function CHC, after the initial sampling phase, most points generated in the active learning phase by C-GLISp are within the feasible region.

-The level curves of the surrogate $\surr{G}$ (representing the probability of a vector being feasible) are depicted in Fig.~\ref{fig:feas_region_approx}.
-The figure shows that, as the number of iterations increases, the IDW-based surrogate provides a good approximation of the unknown feasible region.